opensearch-project/oui/wiki/component-development.md

 #### Combining with additional refs

 Sometimes an element needs to have 2+ refs passed to it, for example a component interacts with the same element the forwarded ref needs to be given to.
-For this EUI provides a `useCombinedRefs` hook:
+For this OUI provides a `useCombinedRefs` hook:

 ```ts
 import React, { forwardRef, createRef } from 'react';